 Skip to content

 This section describes the TimeRun API: its concepts, parameters, and behavior.
-Use it after the Quick start for a complete picture of blocks, functions, metadata, callbacks, and sync/async and generator support, or as a lookup while using the library.
+Use it after the Quickstart for a complete picture of blocks, functions, metadata, callbacks, and sync/async and generator support.

-For applied patterns (e.g. attaching a request id in on_start, exporting to OpenTelemetry), see Recipes.
+For applied patterns (e.g. attaching a request id in on_start, exporting to OpenTelemetry), see the Cookbook.

 Core types